 Further information about MOD research programmes

 Above and beyond the abstract listing provided above, greater detail about research reports can be found on Athena.
 This system is funded by Defence to make MOD-sponsored scientific and technical research reports available to the wider defence community by collecting and storing them in a central repository.
-For more information on this, please contact iDSC.
+For more information on this, please contact iDSC using the enquiry form.

 Threat Modelling and Analysis Program (TMAP)